This stuffed pepper recipe is easy to make. Perfect for meal prep, this recipe freezes and reheats well too!

 • Bring the mixture to a boil, reduce the heat to a low simmer, and cover.
 Cook until the rice is tender, about 15 to 20 minutes, adding more water if needed.
 Remove from the heat and stir in ½ cup of the marinara.
 Taste and season with more salt and pepper if desired.

 • Place 1 ½ cups of marinara sauce in the bottom of the prepared baking dish.
-Add the peppers cut-side-up, and divide the rice mixture evenly over the peppers.
-Spoon the remaining marinara sauce over top.
+Add the peppers, cut-side-up, and divide the rice mixture evenly into the peppers.
+Spoon the remaining marinara sauce over the top.

 • Cover tightly with foil, bake for 35 minutes.